Measure Status: Active

 Numerator: Number of individual users completing one or more Texas Health Steps Online Provider Education (OPE) injury prevention modules per year

-Significance: Unintentional injury is the leading cause of death and disability among children and adolescents, both in Texas and the United States as a whole.
+Data Sources and Data Issues: Unintentional injury is the leading cause of death and disability among children and adolescents, both in Texas and the United States as a whole.
 Many aspects of the environment in which children live (physical, social, cultural, economic, etc.) have impacts on injury risk.
-Both fatal and nonfatal childhood injuries are very costly; in addition to the burden of death and disability, childhood injuries can result in substantial economic costs, including medical costs for the child and lost work days for caregivers.
-In order to impact the number of injury-related hospital admissions per population ages birth to 19 years, parents and professionals need to increase their knowledge of the potential risks impacting this population and strategies available to reduce the risk.
-This measure will examine the number of individuals who completed injury prevention-related OPE modules.
+Both fatal and nonfatal childhood injuries are very costly.
+In addition to the burden of death and disability, childhood injuries can result in substantial economic costs, including medical costs for the child and lost work days for caregivers.
+To impact the number of injury-related hospital admissions per population ages birth to 19 years, parents and professionals need to increase their knowledge of the potential risks impacting this population and strategies available to reduce this risk.
+Providers need tools to approach adolescents about injury risks and consequences in a manner that will yield the highest benefit.
+This measure will examine the number of individuals who completed injury prevention-related THS-OPE modules.

 continuing education modules for primary care providers and other health professionals.
 These modules offer updated clinical, regulatory, and best practice guidelines for a range of preventive health, oral health, mental health, and case management topics.
 Completion of at least one of the following injury prevention modules will be assessed for this measure:

-2. Adolescent Substance Use
+2) Adolescent Substance Use

-5. Interpersonal Youth Violence
+8) Interpersonal Youth Violence